Jeff Bridges

 A still from The Last Picture Show

-In 1972, the drama "Fat City" was released, in which Jeff appeared to viewers in the role of a young boxer, after which critics called the actor a hope of American cinema.
+In 1972's drama "Fat City," Jeff appeared as a young boxer, with critics hailing the actor as a rising hope of American cinema.

 Jeff Bridges in Fat City